Toddlers & Preschoolers

 Toddler Storytime Twenty minutes of short stories, songs and lots of repetition to build early literacy skills for children 3 and under and their caregivers.

-- Z. J. Loussac Library, Tuesdays and Wednesdays at 11 AM
+• Z. J. Loussac Library, Wednesdays and Thursdays at 11 AM

 Preschool Storytime A half hour of stories, songs and movement that build early literacy skills and prepare your preschooler ages three to five for Kindergarten.

-- Z. J. Loussac Library, Thursdays at 11 AM
+• Z. J. Loussac Library, Tuesdays at 11 AM

 Family Storytime A half-hour of stories, songs, and more to build early literacy skills; a blend of fun and education for children birth through kindergarten & their caregivers.

-- Z. J. Loussac Library, second or third Saturday of the month at 11:00 AM
+• Z. J. Loussac Library, first and third Saturdays at 11:00 AM

 Special Storytimes